Do your reports support the RTI model and provide teachers with recommendations based on different tiers?

 Together, these different reports are designed to facilitate interpretation of student assessment data / student learning and prompt wise decision-making about what interventions / instructional strategies to try with particular students.

-As District teachers, administrators, and support staff become more familiar with interpreting the data, they begin to gather insights into the interventions and intensity of interventions that demonstrate success at meeting their students’ needs, and this, in turn, helps provide school- and district-wide fodder for staff development based on real-time consideration of the impact of local practice.
+As district teachers, administrators, and support staff become more familiar with interpreting the data, they begin to gather insights into the interventions and intensity of interventions that demonstrate success at meeting their students’ needs, and this, in turn, helps provide school- and district-wide fodder for staff development based on real-time consideration of the impact of local practice.

 In districts where adoption has been widespread and has included a focus on ensuring that staff have a clear understanding of the different reports available and how to make the most out of the information they are gathering, the improvements in student learning (and staff enthusiasm based on being able to see clear evidence of their personal impact on student learning) have been pretty remarkable.